Gluten is a group of proteins found in certain grains, such as wheat, rye, and barley.

 There are several types of gluten-free beverages for you to enjoy.

-However, some beverages are mixed with additives that contain gluten as an ingredient.
-Additionally, some alcoholic beverages are made with malt, barley and other gluten-containing grains and should be avoided on a gluten-free diet (
+However, some beverages are mixed with additives that contain gluten.
+Additionally, some alcoholic beverages are made with malt, barley, and other gluten-containing grains and should be avoided on a gluten-free diet (

 - 100% fruit juice

-- Some alcoholic beverages, including wine, hard ciders and beers made from gluten-free grains, such as buckwheat or sorghum
+- some alcoholic beverages, including wine, hard ciders, and beer made from gluten-free grains, such as buckwheat or sorghum

 Note that while these beverages are gluten-free, most of them are best consumed in moderation due to their added sugar and alcohol contents.